You will learn

 Date-based flows are triggered by a date that is stored as a property within a profile.
 For example, a birth date can be stored as a custom property that you name as “birthday.”

-When collecting date properties from your customers, the date needs to be in one of Klaviyo’s accepted formats in order to trigger a flow; e.g., YYYY-MM-DD or MM/DD/YYYY.
-For other options, read this article on Klaviyo’s accepted formats.
+When collecting date properties from your customers, the date needs to be in one of Klaviyo’s accepted date/time formats in order to trigger a flow; e.g., YYYY-MM-DD or MM/DD/YYYY.
+If the date is not in the correct date/time format or is listed in the text format, it will not appear as an option in, for example, a date-triggered flow.

 When you first choose the date property trigger, you will be prompted to select which specific property you would like to trigger the flow.
 All date-based profile properties in your account will appear in the dropdown menu for selection.